Kitchen Windows & How to Choose Them

 Awning windows, sliding windows, and double-hung windows are all kitchen favourites, but depending on your situation, you may choose to incorporate fixed, casement, or bi-fold windows in your kitchen too.
 It’s up to you!

-As you can see, kitchen windows come in all sorts of shapes and sizes, and fulfill a range of different functions.
+As you can see, kitchen windows come in all sorts of shapes and sizes, and fulfil a range of different functions.
 Did you discover a use for kitchen windows that you didn’t know about before?

 To learn more about any of the windows featured in this blog post, simply click the links below, or contact Bradnam’s today.